 Thank you for visiting the WISC website.
 The Welsh Independent Schools Council acts as a consultative and advisory body for independent schools in Wales and became fully operational on 1st September 2004.
 On the 10th November 2010 WISC was incorporated.
 We want to help you find the information that you need.
 For parents there is a complete, searchable database of all our independent schools with links to the school websites (“Find a School” search).

 What does WISC do?

 • WISC is the official conduit for the Welsh Government and Estyn for the independent sector in Wales.
-WISC promotes the interests of WISC schools in Wales to the political leadership, officials, the media and the public.
+WISC promotes the interests of WISC schools, both mainstream and special, in Wales to the political leadership, officials, the media and the public.

 • Communicates, informs and negotiates with the Welsh Assembly Government, members of the Welsh Assembly (AMs), including the Education Committee and representatives of the opposition parties (and when necessary with members of the Westminster Parliament (MPs)).